Contact An Attorney

 Just like adults, children sometimes need a safe space to share their feelings and any secrets they do not feel comfortable telling friends or family.
 Kids who experience anxiety can learn coping tactics, and a professional can address any behavioral issues that arise.

-David J. Crouse & Associates, PLLC handles a wide variety of Spokane divorce, child custody, and family law cases.
+Crouse Erickson handles a wide variety of Spokane divorce, child custody, and family law cases.
 Call our office today at 509-624-1380 to schedule a time to talk about how we can help you.